juxta-tad/shaderc/README.md

 Contributions
 -------------

-This project is licensed under the [Apache 2](LICENSE) license.
+This project is licensed under the [MIT](LICENSE) license.
 Please see [CONTRIBUTING](CONTRIBUTING.md) before contributing.

 ### Authors